 Of course, you’ll also need cheese curds.
 You can find them in the fancy cheese aisle of most local grocery stores.
 Or, look for them at artisan cheese shops or well-stocked stores like Sprouts or Whole Foods.

-Other ingredients you’ll need are mayonnaise, Sriracha, neutral frying oil (like canola or vegetable), Morton’s Kosher salt, and a clove of garlic.
+Other ingredients you’ll need are mayonnaise, Sriracha, neutral frying oil (like canola or avocado), Morton’s Kosher salt, and a clove of garlic.
 You can also use other hot chili paste if you like!

 Don’t want to buy cake flour?
 All good, you can make your own.
 Just measure out 1 cup of all-purpose flour and remove 2 Tablespoons.
 Then, add 2 Tablespoons of cornstarch to the flour, and sift to remove any lumps.
 Easy peasy!